-If this is your only reason for a VPN then you don’t need to invest in a VPN subscription.
-A VPN provides secure access to a remote network (somewhere public for example), not your home network.
+If this is your only reason for a VPN, then you don’t need to invest in a VPN subscription.
+A VPN provides secure access to a remote network (somewhere public, for example), not your home network.

 This is the main reason why users are opting for VPNs.
-In today’s digital age, it’s not a bad thing to be a little bit security conscience when it comes to accessing the web.
+In today’s digital age, it’s not a bad thing to be a little bit security conscious when it comes to accessing the web.
 VPNs will afford you both greater security and anonymity.
-When you’re using a public Wi-Fi connection, there’s no way of knowing if the network is secure, and there’s no guarantee that someone isn’t snooping into your private information.
+When you’re using a public Wi-Fi connection, there’s no way of knowing if the network is secure, and there’s no guarantee that someone isn’t snooping on your private information.

-All VPNs should offer a secure remote connection, but you should make sure to choose one with decent bandwidth if you intend on using it to stream video, or for gaming.
+All VPNs should offer a secure remote connection, but you should make sure to choose one with decent bandwidth if you intend on using it to stream video or for gaming.

 If you have a serious need to remain completely anonymous on the internet, then you’ll need a VPN provider that doesn’t keep logs and has a very large user base.
 The bigger the VPN service, the more users and the harder it is to isolate one user from the crowd.
-You should make sure you know what VPN protocol and encryption used, as not all VPN protocols are equal in this regard.
+You should make sure you know what VPN protocol and encryption is being used, as not all VPN protocols are equal in this regard.

 There are a few other things you should consider when it comes to deciding on the right VPN service, besides the price.
-Make sure you know what protocols they support, how many servers they have, and where those servers are located.
+Make sure you know how many servers they have and where those servers are located.
 You may want to use the VPN across a number of devices, so check how many concurrent connections are allowed, and whether there is a smartphone app.
 You don’t want to compromise bandwidth or connections or be restricted from services.
 You may need to read a little deeper to find out these factors – but these are what separates the good VPN providers from the great VPN providers.